1. Introduction to Data Axle’s Services

 Data Axle receives data from, and handles data on behalf of, a variety of consumer-facing companies, applications and services, business-facing companies, and data compilers and suppliers.
 We also may obtain data through public sources, such as census data and other public records.
 Some of the data we receive, use and make available is Personal Information (“PI”) or is linked to PI.
 PI includes, for instance, name, postal address, telephone number or email address.
 In addition, some of our services involve using and making available “business to business” (“B2B”) data, which is obtained from a number of sources, including public directories, filings and publications, surveys and subscriptions.

 We also collect certain information when you visit our website, https://www.data-axle.com, as described in the below section titled “Data Collected On Our Website.”

 3. Our Services and How We Use Personal Information

-We use and make available PI for various purposes.
+We use and make available PI for various purposes in connection with the products and services we offer.
 For instance:

 a.
 We help marketers to deliver, target and optimize direct mail and email campaigns, display, mobile and social media marketing;

 b.
 We help marketers to measure the effectiveness of ad campaigns (online and offline), such as by determining which messages are most likely to be seen or opened by which types of consumers, or which types of ads are most likely to lead to purchases;

 c.
 We create sets of consumer attributes – categories of personal interests that are grouped together based on common interests or preferences (“Data Segments”).
 These Data Segments may be associated with a person, household, or when used online, a unique online identifier, such as enjoying sports, travel, living in a middle-class neighborhood, or being a member of a certain profession.
 Marketers may use these Data Segments to tailor more relevant ads and offers to groups of users, or to learn more about their own customers and improve their own databases;